 5. “minipops 67 [120.2][source Field mix]” Aphex Twin, Warp Records

 The return of a God.
-The first single of Aphex Twin’s long overdue album ‘Syro’, it was accompanied with much fanfare in the form of blimps over the skies of London.
-I don’t need to spell it out anymore for you, you need to know Aphex Twin, and you need to accept he is excellence.
-If you can’t jive with these facts, what more can I do for you?
+The first single of Aphex Twin’s long overdue album Syro, it was accompanied with much fanfare in the form of blimps over the skies of London.
+I don’t need to spell it out anymore for you, you need to know Aphex Twin, and you need to accept his excellence.

 4. “10000” Proxy, Sotto Voce Records

 This song isn’t for the weak.
 This song isn’t for the timid.
 This song is for the bold, brave, strong and techno devoted who love a powerful tune that is in your face and full of energy.
 Proxy is fairly well established as a current techno titan and I can’t wait to see what he does in the next year.
 This song absolutely floored me.